ameshkov/diffupdates/README.md

 ### Batch Updates

 The mechanism allows having a single diff file for multiple filter lists.
-In order to achieve this, the `Diff-Name` field MUST be specified for each filter list that supports batch differential updates.
-The `Diff-Name` field is then used to match a filter list with its corresponding patch in the diff file.
+In order to achieve this, the [resource name](#resource-name) MUST be specified for each filter list that supports batch differential updates.
+The [resource name](#resource-name) is then used to match a filter list with its corresponding patch in the diff file.
 This is achieved by using the `diff name:` directive in the diff file which links a patch to a filter list.

 * The list that is getting patched MUST have this exact patch file specified in `Diff-Path`.
 * If a filter list specified inside the batch patch is not installed in the ad blocker, the patch for this file SHOULD be ignored.